Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

 Driver configuration
 ======================
-To start a crossdata client is needed to create the configuration file driver-application.conf,
+To connect Crossdata client to a remote environment, is needed to create the configuration file driver-application.conf,
 $CROSSDATA_HOME/conf/driver-application.conf.
-In any other case the driver tries to connect to a local host server of Crossdata.
+In any other case, the driver tries to connect to a local host server of Crossdata.
 This file must contain: